Nedumbassery: Economy

-There was a manufacturing unit built using Japanese collaboration functioning here for very few years at end of 1960s called 'Toshiba Anand' which was locked out.
+There was a manufacturing unit built using Japanese collaboration functioning here in the late 1960s called 'Toshiba Anand' which was since then decommissioned.
 A state-owned heavy agro machinery industry called 'KAMCO' (Kerala Agro Machinery Corporation Ltd) is also functioning here.
 The Japanese delegation of agricultural scientist had conducted study of paddy cultivation in Nedumbassery in a joint venture with Government of India in the 1960s.
-Nedumbassery is known for rice cultivation and large paddy fields.
+Nedumbassery was historically used for rice cultivation and large paddy fields - prior to airport land acquisition.

 There is a Panchayat office and post office at Kariyad in Nedumbassery.

-Kochi/Cochin International Airport
+Cochin International Airport

-Cochin International Airport is the first airport in India with private participation.
-It is known as CIAL (Cochin International Airport Limited) which is a public limited company.
-This is one of the busiest airports in the country and the largest and most preferred for visiting Kerala State or Kochi/Cochin.
-The entire airport was built by filling vast paddy fields with special government permission.
+Nedumbassery is the location of Cochin International Airport, the first airport in India built from a P3 development portfolio.
+It also houses the airport's solar plant, making it the first fully solar powered airport in India and the world.
+Due to its location, the airport is colloquially referred to as Nedumbassery Airport among the local populace.
+As a result of the previous geography of Nedumbassery, the entire airport was built by filling vast paddy fields with special government permission.